-For some Richmonders, homeownership can be a desirable option that may provide wealth-building opportunities.
-RRHA works to ensure the homeownership inventory in Richmond includes options for low- and moderate-income families.
+For many Richmonders, homeownership can be an attractive option that provides wealth-building opportunities.
+RRHA works to ensure low- and moderate-income families can own quality housing.

 Neighborhood Homeownership Initiative